CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'read models', 'projections', 'event streams', 'CQRS', 'read sides', 'materialized views', 'query performance', 'event-sourced systems' - good coverage of domain terminology.
+Includes strong natural keywords that users in this domain would use: 'read models', 'projections', 'event streams', 'CQRS', 'read sides', 'materialized views', 'query performance', 'event-sourced systems'.
+Good coverage of the terminology a developer would naturally mention.

 3 / 3